AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-52929-redundant-request-to-re-index-default-source-items.md

 ---
-title: "ACSD-52929: Optimizing inventory indexing in async mode"
+title: "ACSD-52929: Redundant request to re-index default source items"
 description: Apply the ACSD-52929 patch to fix the Adobe Commerce issue where the redundant requests to reindex the default source items appear when the inventory indexer is configured in async mode.
 feature: Configuration, Inventory
 role: Admin, Developer
 ---
-# ACSD-52929: Optimizing inventory indexing in async mode
+# ACSD-52929: Redundant request to re-index default source items

 The ACSD-52929 patch fixes the issue where there are redundant requests to update the inventory items when using the async mode.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.38 is installed.
 The patch ID is ACSD-52929.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.